-A scheduled check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the less-popular winter months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.

-Most manufacturers’ warranties require yearly equipment maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
-Always get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Comfortech Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties call for yearly equipment maintenance to stay valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with routine furnace system tune-ups from Stallion Heating and Air Conditioning.

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can cause a host of comfort problems for homeowners, including:
+Dirty air filters can mean a number of comfort problems for homeowners, including:

 - Restricted airflow